gtmetrix/gtmetrix-for-wordpress/readme.txt

 GTmetrix for WordPress creates a new capability called access_gtmetrix.
 Using a plugin such as [Members](http://wordpress.org/extend/plugins/members/) or [User Role Editor](http://wordpress.org/extend/plugins/user-role-editor/), you can assign this capability to any role.

+= Async JavaScript Problems? =

+The Async JavaScript plugin is not written by or affiliated with GTmetrix.
+It does use our API to generate GTmetrix reports however.

+If you're running into issues with this plugin, please reach out for support on their forum: https://wordpress.org/support/plugin/async-javascript/

 == Screenshots ==

 1. Dashboard Widget